nautobot/nautobot/docs/installation/netbox.md

 Generate a random secret key of at least 50 alphanumeric characters.
 This key must be unique to this installation and must not be shared outside the local system.

-In the case of a highly available installation with multiple web servers, SECRET_KEY must be identical between all server in order to maintain a persistent user session state between servers.

 You may use the script located at `netbox/generate_secret_key.py` to generate a suitable key.

+!!! note
+    In the case of a highly available installation with multiple web servers, `SECRET_KEY` must be identical among all servers in order to maintain a persistent user session state.

 # Run Database Migrations